Diplomatically Speaking: The Artist Management Soft Skill Nobody Teaches

 “Let’s look at what didn’t work in that show so we can adjust before the next one.”

-The focus shifts from judgement to progress.
+The focus shifts from judgment to progress.

 “Would’ve been nice if you’d told me you weren’t coming.”